 Bachelor of Science in Education, Teacher Certification

-The Visual Impairment program in our College of Education is one of the oldest and most established of its kind in the state of Pennsylvania.
-Special Education majors pursuing a B.S. in Education/Visual Impairment will be part of an extraordinary network of students and faculty who make this program so outstanding among others of its kind.
+As a special education major pursuing a B.S. in Education/Visual Impairment, you will be part of an extraordinary network of students and faculty who make this program outstanding among others of its kind.

-In addition to the fact that Kutztown University is the only program to offer such an undergraduate program at a state university in Pennsylvania, KU also has successful relationships with larger organizations.
-For example, KU students have presented research studies at state and national conferences across the United States, served as representatives on national boards and even become supervisors themselves.
+KU students have presented research studies at state and national conferences across the U.S., served as representatives on national boards, and even become supervisors themselves.

-In this program, students can choose single certification in visual impairment or dual certification with elementary education.
+Students can choose to pursue a single certification in visual impairment or dual certification with elementary education.
 The program ensures all elementary certification requirements are met for students enrolled in the dual certification program.
 Field experiences are provided and teacher candidates will experience them in both elementary education and visual impairment settings.

 Student Learning Outcomes